-The OMRRA Rule Book is printed in limited quantities before the start of the race season.
+The OMRRA Rule Book may be printed in limited quantities before the start of the race season.
 An electronic version of the Rule Book is available at www.OMRRA.com, is kept current, and is the definitive source for OMRRA rules.

-2020 OMRRA RULES COMMITTEE
+2022 OMRRA RULES COMMITTEE

-Alex Taylor, Chris Page, Daric Cheshire, Hannah Johnson, Keith DiBrino, Matt O'Rourke, Tullio Celano
+Alex Taylor, Jensen Beeler, Simon Smith, Jason Iverson, Hannah Johnson, Keith DiBrino, Bill Youngblood

-2020 OMRRA REFEREES
+2022 OMRRA REFEREES